A Study in Terror

 A Study in Terror is a 1965 British thriller film directed by James Hill and starring John Neville as Sherlock Holmes and Donald Houston as Dr. Watson.
 It was filmed at Shepperton Studios, London, with some location work at Osterley House in Middlesex.

-Although based on Conan Doyle's characters, the story is an original one, which has the famous detective on the trail of Jack the Ripper.
+Although based on Arthur Conan Doyle's characters, the story is an original one, which has the famous detective on the trail of Jack the Ripper.
 The story of A Study in Terror challenges Sherlock Holmes to solve these horrific crimes.
 This leads Holmes through a trail of aristocracy, blackmail and family insanity.
 Unlike Scotland Yard, and the real-life story, Holmes eventually discovers the true identity of the Ripper.

 The film had its world premiere at the Leicester Square Theatre in the West End of London on 4 November 1965.
 A Study in Terror presents the first film appearance of Mycroft Holmes.

 Plot

 In the dark alleys of London, the notorious Jack the Ripper is committing a series of gruesome murders.
 Holmes and Watson, already intrigued by reports of the Jack the Ripper murders, become involved when they receive a parcel from Whitechapel containing a case of surgical instruments with the scalpel, possibly the murder weapon, missing.
 By a family crest on the box, they come into contact with the Duke of Shires who admits his elder son Michael Osborne dreamed of becoming a doctor.
-His younger son, Lord Carfax, tells them Michael has disappeared.
+His younger son, Edward, Lord Carfax, tells them Michael has disappeared.
 Holmes deduces the instruments were pawned to a broker, Joseph Beck, who tells them that he received them from an Angela Osborne, who gave her address as a soup kitchen run by Doctor Murray.

 Holmes and Watson meet Murray, also a police pathologist, after convincing Lestrade to let them view the body of the most recent victim, Annie Chapman.
 Holmes convinces Watson to go to the soup kitchen and make a fuss of looking for Angela.
 A disguised Holmes then follows Murray's niece Sally when she goes to meet Carfax.
 They explain Carfax was blackmailed by a man who threatened to tell his father that Michael, who was helping Murray at the soup kitchen, had married a prostitute.
-Carfax now works there himself but Michael was gone before he and Sally arrived.
+Carfax now works there himself, also providing funds, but Michael was gone before he and Sally arrived.
 The blackmailer, Max Steiner, now runs a local public house.